6063-sm11358/HW03B/README.md

 For this exercise, I've utilized a square canvas of size 700px, with a black background for better legibility.

 Since we need to implement 3 different sizes of circles, I've used a variable *baseDim* to set a minimum diameter value for the circles.
-I'll be using the *random()* function to multiple this value to generate the different diameters.
+I'll be using the *random()* function to multiply this value to generate the different diameters.

 The *randomSeed(500)* is used for generatig pseudo-random values so that the circle positions don't keep shifting with every frame.
 No specific reason behind choosing 500 as the seed value.